react-declarative/react-declarative/docs/auto/interfaces/IOnePublicProps.md

 onLoadEnd: (isOk: boolean, source: string) => void
 ```

 Represents the optional `onLoadEnd` property of the `IOneProps` interface.

 This property defines a callback function that is invoked when the loading of data ends.
-Represents the optional `onLoadEnd` property of the `IOneProps` interface.

-This property defines a callback function that is invoked when the loading of data ends.